At the Immigrant's Table

 Jump to Recipe Pin Recipe

 Discover the fiery taste of escabeche - a quick pickle recipe of Mexican pickled vegetables like jalapenos, carrots and fennel, the perfect taco topping.
-This Mexican recipe is vegan and gluten free!
+And this Mexican recipe is naturally vegan and gluten free!

 It is a slightly spicy, flavorful and most importantly, easy quick pickle recipe that will pairs well with Mexican food like tacos.
 In fact, you probably know this recipe from your favorite Mexican restaurant!